Insights > Article > Posted: 2026-Feb-11, Updated:

 Traditional PVC or aluminium windows use diagonal welds.
 New "Timber-Alternative" systems use mechanical butt joints that mimic the vertical-to-horizontal joinery of a master carpenter.

-Instead of one-size-fits-all frames, modern systems use "dummy sashes" and staggered frame depths to ensure that every pane of glass—whether it opens or not—looks perfectly symmetrical.
+Instead of one-size-fits-all frames, modern systems use "dummy sashes" and staggered frame depths to ensure that every pane of glass, whether it opens or not, looks perfectly symmetrical.

-This is the game-changer.
-VIG units are only 6mm to 10mm thick (the same as a single historic pane) but offer the insulation of a 1-inch thick triple-glazed unit.
+Although not readily available, VIG units are only 6mm to 10mm thick (the same as a single historic pane) but offer the insulation of a 1-inch thick triple-glazed unit.
 This allows for deep, historic millwork profiles without the "bug-eye" look of thick glass.

 Modern glass incorporates microscopic metallic layers that reflect heat back into the room.
 When combined with simulated divided lites (SDLs), you get the look of individual panes with the airtight seal of a single continuous sheet.
-Note: some Low-E coatings have a slight tint.
+Note: Some Low-E coatings have a slight tint.

 At Bayview Windows, we’ve spent 30 years helping Ottawa homeowners find the middle ground for Simulated Heritage Solutions.
 Our approach uses modern, Canadian-made technology to mimic the deep profiles and "shadow lines" of historic windows at a fraction of the cost of artisanal millwork.